-Capacity Scheduler Preemption allows higher-priority applications to preempt lower-priority applications.
+Preemption allows applications of higher priority to preempt applications of lower priority.

 A scenario can occur in which a queue has a guaranteed level of cluster resources, but must wait to run applications because other queues are utilizing all of the available resources.
-If Preemption is enabled, higher-priority applications do not have to wait because lower priority applications have taken up the available capacity.
-With Preemption enabled, under-served queues can begin to claim their allocated cluster resources almost immediately, without having to wait for other queues' applications to finish running.
+If preemption is enabled, applications of higher priority do not have to wait because applications of lower priority have taken up the available capacity.
+When you enable Preemption (yarn.resourcemanager.scheduler.monitor.enable) underserved queues can begin to claim their allocated cluster resources almost immediately, without having to wait for other queues' applications to finish running.